 The Latin Program

 The study of Latin is an appropriate complement to any major in the liberal arts or sciences, and any student may use Latin to satisfy the College’s general education requirement for proficiency in a foreign language.
-Students wishing to major may choose a concentration in Latin within the Classics major.
+Students wishing to major may choose a concentration in Latin within the Bachelor of Arts in Classics degree program.
 Mary Washington is a member of the Intercollegiate Center for Classical Studies in Rome, and students who major in Latin are encouraged to apply to its programs; some financial aid is available.

 Requirements for Latin Concentration in Classics Major